Olasunkanmi-O/Quiz-Learn/README.md

 ## Contact

-if you want to contact me on any questions or suggestions, please contact olasunkanmi.m.owolabi@gmail.com
+If you want to contact me on any questions or suggestions, please contact olasunkanmi.m.owolabi@gmail.com